wp-plugins/playbuzz/readme.txt

 = Features =

 * Quickly find the most relevant Playbuzz items to embed in the content you're working on, without leaving your edit screen.
+* Browse your own published items or search for content by the entire user community.
 * Refine results by content category, format, popularity and creation date.
 * Automate the plugin to display only the content relevant to your site, using tag filters.